get-shit-done's CLI core carries the highest activity risk — 5 functions to address first

 runCommand — get-shit-done/bin/gsd-tools.cjs

 As the name and path suggest, runCommand is the central command dispatcher for the gsd CLI — the function that receives a user’s command and routes execution across the tool’s subsystems.
 Its cyclomatic complexity of 181 means there are 181 independent execution paths to reason about and test, its max nesting depth of 15 is well into extreme territory (four levels is already a refactoring signal), and its fan-out of 108 means it directly invokes 108 distinct functions — giving it one of the broadest coupling footprints in the codebase.
-With a recent activity score of 20.2 and a ‘fire’ quadrant classification, this function is both structurally the most dangerous in the repo and under active development right now, making every commit a live regression risk across a wide blast radius.
+With a recent commit activity of 20.2 and a ‘fire’ quadrant classification, this function is both structurally the most dangerous in the repo and under active development right now, making every commit a live regression risk across a wide blast radius.

 Recommendation: Before the next feature lands here, write characterization tests that exercise the highest-risk branches, then extract cohesive command-handling sub-functions to bring the CC below 30 and the nesting depth below 5.
 Audit the 108 fan-out callees to identify which can be grouped behind a narrower interface.